From the President

 Julius A. argued that the health system as designed was unsustainable, that society needed to focus on keeping people healthy and alter the way doctors and nurses are trained to ensure they function as coordinated teams.
 He posed questions about what a hospital is and who it serves; he asked whether there are alternatives that work better; and he advocated that we embrace alternative medicine and mental health as parts of a fuller system.

-- targeted research and development projects;
+- Conducting targeted research and development projects focused on creating the conditions for change;

 We see the challenge as a system challenge, and the solution a system solution.
 In our place-based work, we acknowledge the power and importance of local culture and regional differences.
 As a result, our focus is on processes, lessons, and tools for local self-determination, not cookie-cutter solutions.
 In our research and development as well as our influence efforts, we are collaborating with our peer organizations and foundations, policy makers, corporations, and communities to develop and spread new answers to age-old problems.